 - Integrations and included software: As one of the bestselling MIDI keyboards of all time, the Akai Mini integrates easily with most popular DAWs.
 It also ships with Akai’s own MIDI editor which gives you quick access to different mappings and presets.

 - Perfectly priced: I’m a big fan of no-nonsense pricing.
-At $100, the Akai Mini fulfills this criteria perfectly.
+The Akai Mini fulfills this criteria perfectly.

 Who is it for?

 The Akai MPK Mini MK2 is perfect for two kinds of buyers:

 - Experienced musicians looking for a portable keyboard

 From the features to the price, this is one of the best value offerings on the market.
 It doesn’t do anything exceptionally well, but it does everything well enough.
 The pads and keys are good, the integrations are in-depth and the thumbstick is a welcome addition.
 Add decent build-quality and you have a product you can’t go wrong with.